Ewan Christian: Church designs

-Despite his being thought to be mostly a red brick architect, Christian used other facing materials where appropriate and when funding was adequate.
+Despite his being thought to be mostly a red-brick architect, Christian used other facing materials where appropriate and when funding was adequate.
 The Church of St Matthew's (1878–79) in Cheltenham, praised by David Verey as "admirable and handsome", is built in white stone with ashlar dressings, while at All Saints, Viney Hill (1867), also in Gloucestershire, the church is appropriately built in the local sandstone.
-Like these, St Mark's Church (1869–1872) in Leicester uses different materials.
+Like these, St Mark's Church (1869–1872) on Belgrave Gate, Leicester, uses different materials.
 St Mark's is unusually faced in dark purple-grey slate from the quarries of the donor, William Perry Herrick (1794–1876), in Charnwood Forest, Leicestershire The church displays a chancel apse, high roof and a tower topped by a Doulting limestone spire rising to 168 feet.
 St Mark's and St Matthew's were both designed as Evangelical preaching churches and have lofty naves with little division from the chancel, and focused attention on the pulpit.
 Inside, St Mark's has stone arcading with polished pink Shap granite columns, capitals with carved foliage and striped polychrome arches.
 Above them are alabaster roundels showing figures of saints and prophets.
 Tall marble shafts decorate the chancel and the walls of the interior display Christian's fondness for decorating his buildings with biblical texts.

 St Mark's southern and western boundaries were originally canted, so that the site narrowed from east to west and its length to decreasrf from south to north.
 Christian set the tower at the south-east corner of the church and provided three stepbacks from there towards the west which resulted in the church's stepped and gabled exterior to the south wall.
 Inside, the cant is disguised by the south aisle appearing to have two chapels projecting from it.
 At the west end Christian provided a triangular vestibule below the level of the west window to fit within the boundary; it was demolished when the church was extended to the west by one bay in 1904.
 St Mark's has been regarded as Christian's masterpiece among churches.